 At this stage, these lawyers have been prioritised for the families of the Shaheed.
 However, the Ministry recognises that other victims may also need advice and may want access to lawyers.
 If you are not a family member of the Shaheed but would like to access this support, please get in touch with the Office of the Chief Coroner by emailing firstname.lastname@example.org or calling (09) 916 9151.
 These requests will be considered on a case-by-case basis.

 Lawyers confirmed to assist

-You can find information about Hanne, Joshua and Anne, including how to contact them, on our website at:
+You can find information about Hanne, Joshua, Anne, Aarif, Nigel and Kathryn, including how to contact them, on our website at:

 If you'd prefer to use a different lawyer

-If your preferred lawyer is not selected for the panel:
+If your preferred lawyer is not on the list of funded lawyers:

-- You can choose to use one of the lawyers on the panel; or
+- You can choose to use one of the funded lawyers; or

 - You can still use your preferred lawyer.
 However, the Ministry will not be able to pay for their service.

 The Ministry has prepared answers to some frequently asked questions (FAQs) about the panel of lawyers.
 You can find these FAQs on the Ministry website at: